shahardekel/Crypto-Telegram-Bot/README.md

 <h2>A telegram bot, built with python, using APIs with various options to check the Bitcoin and Ethereum values and addresses</h2>

 In this folder, there are 3 files:
-1. bot.py
+1. bot.py - build bot configurations and functionalities
-2. functions.py
+2. functions.py - utilities for bot functions
-3. main.py
+3. main.py - run the bot

 Packages used:
 1. telegram